m-radmacher/nupkg-doctor/README.md

 ```
 WARNING: No destination repository detected.
 Ensure the source project has a 'RepositoryUrl' property defined.
 If you're using a nuspec file, ensure that it has a repository element with the required 'type' and 'url' attributes.
 ```
-Simply add NUPKG Doctor to your GitHub action and be assured that you package will be properly deployed.
+Simply add NUPKG Doctor to your GitHub action and be assured that your package will be properly deployed.

 > **Note**
 > This action is supposed to be used after you have already ran your build and `nuget pack` step.

 ## Configuration

-- **directory**: The path of you .NET project
+- **directory**: The path of your .NET project
 - **repository**: To which repository this package should be linked.
 The repository needs to exist and should be owned by you.
 - **token**: A GitHub personal access token to push to the registry.
 This needs to be from the account you used for the repository.
 - **push**: If set to `true` the action will push to the GitHub action, if set to `false` it will only generate the .nupkg file.
 (Default: `true`)